jruillier/smartconstraints/README.md

 Run your build :-)

 You can now use annotations like :
-`@AddressConstraints.StreetName` on your DTOs that aggregates validations from original field , without any runtime dependency to `AddressEntity`.
+`@AddressConstraints.ValidStreetName` on your DTOs that aggregates validations from original field , without any runtime dependency to `AddressEntity`.